Mikhailovsky Theatre

 The Mikhailovsky Theatre (Миха́йловский теа́тр) is one of Russia's oldest opera and ballet houses.
-It was founded in 1833 and is situated in a historical building on 1, Arts Square in Saint Petersburg.
+It was founded in 1833 and occupies a Brulleau-designed building on 1, Arts Square in Saint Petersburg.
 It is named after Grand Duke Michael Pavlovich of Russia.
 Since 1989, it has borne the Modest Mussorgsky name.
 Since 1991 it has officially been named The St Petersburg Mussorgsky State Academic Opera and Ballet Theatre—Mikhailovsky Theatre.

 History

 Before 1871

 The theatre was established in 1833 by decree of Tsar Nicholas I.

 Before the 1917 Revolution, the Mikhailovsky did not have its own resident company.
 Performances were given either by a French company, hired by the Russian Imperial Theatres, or at the end of the century by the Mariinsky Theatre and Alexandrinsky Theatre companies.

 When the Bolsheviks took power the French company was forced to leave Russia, and in 1917 the Mikhailovsky Theatre was closed.